claysmith/human-touch/README.md

 `"MidiClip"` and `"ClipSlot"` scopes.
 When triggered, it:

 1. Resolves the handle to a `MidiClip` (or drills into a `ClipSlot`).
+2. Collects **all** MIDI clips in the set (session + arrangement, deduplicated by handle ID) and builds a checkable list.
-2. Opens a modal dialog (`ui/interface.html` inlined via esbuild) with timing/velocity/duration sliders.
+3. Opens a modal dialog (`ui/interface.html` inlined via esbuild) with the clip list, an **All** toggle, and timing/velocity/duration sliders.
-3. On **Apply**, maps over `clip.notes` in a transaction, adding per-note random offsets.
+4. On **Apply**, maps over `clip.notes` for each selected clip in a transaction.

 Key SDK concepts used:
 - `context.getObjectFromHandle(handle, Class)` — resolve a handle
 - `context.ui.showModalDialog(url, width, height)` — blocking modal
 - `context.withinTransaction(() => …)` — one undo step
 - `instanceof` narrowing on `MidiClip` / `ClipSlot`
+- `DataModelObject.handle.id` — deduplicate clips across session/arrangement

 ### UI development